 In the past few years, we have expanded our web and social media presence.
 We now offer a range of Used and Rare Books, as well as Book Bag Care Packages and other Merchandise, through our site.
 We also offer New Books through our partnership with Bookshop.org which is sort of like the Rebel Alliance to the Empire of Amazon.

-We are members of the American Booksellers Association and Midwest Independent Booksellers Association.
+We are members of the American Booksellers Association, Midwest Independent Booksellers Association, and the International Online Booksellers Association.
 Community is important to us and we have a longstanding tradition of involvement and investment in education, the arts, social justice and helping to meet people’s basic needs.
 Throughout the year, we usually host a variety of events.

 We care deeply about the safety of our customers and staff.
-Therefore, during this pandemic, we have new safety routines in place.
-In order to maintain good social distancing and limit capacity, we keep our door locked.
+Therefore, during this pandemic, we implemented new safety routines.
+In order to maintain good social distancing and limit capacity, we kept our door locked for until mid-May of 2021.
+We are now open to walk-in traffic.
 Masks are required.
-Patrons get their temperatures checked with a point-and-shoot thermometer and are provided a pair of fitted non-latex gloves to wear while browsing our vast collection.
+However, we have dispensed with the temperature checks and the gloves.
+It is a pleasure to invite you to browse in a way that feels closer to “normal.”

-Make a shopping reservation – or just knock on our door – to come in!
-We’re happy to recommend books to you in person, on the phone or by email.
-We continue to offer Curbside Pickup, “Book Fairy” Delivery and Shipping via USPS.
+As always, we’ll happily recommend books to you in person, on the phone or by email.
+We will also continue to offer Curbside Pickup, “Book Fairy” Delivery and Shipping via USPS.